codenotary/immudb/README.md

 We welcome [contributions](CONTRIBUTING.md).
 Feel free to join the team!

+Learn how to [build](BUILD.md) immudb components in both binary and Docker image form.

 To report bugs or get help, use [GitHub's issues](https://github.com/codenotary/immudb/issues).

 immudb is [Apache v2.0 License](LICENSE).